Saint Mary Cathedral

 FAQ

-The complex is composed of the Cathedral dedicated to Santa Maria Assunta, the Church of San Giovanni in Fonte, St. Helen's Church and the Cloister of the Canonicals.
+The complex consists of the Cathedral dedicated to the Assumption of Mary, the Church of San Giovanni in Fonte, the Church of Sant'Elena, and the Cloister of the Canons.

-The church hosts the painting of the Assumption of the Virgin by Tiziano (1535).
+The church houses the painting of the Assumption of the Virgin by Titian (1535).

 What can be admired in the center of the Baptistery?

-You can admire a wonderful octagonal baptismal font, made from a single block of marble.
+Inside, one can admire a wonderful octagonal baptismal font, carved from a single block of marble.

 When to visit